Supersheep50/The-Hey-Look-Listen-Website/README.md

 Hey!
 Look!
 Listen! is a website where you can check out the latest podcasts and gaming content from HLL.
 Users are able to create a profile and post photos on the Forum page.
 They can also like and comment on other users posts.

 This is the frontend Readme of the application, built with React.

+## Frontend Technologies used
-React was used due to its ease and flexibility.
-Also due to the easy way components can be reused throughout thr website.
+- React - React was used due to its ease and flexibility.
+Also due to the easy way components can be reused throughout the website.
+- Javascript - JS was used due to its widespread popularity on the web and the ease of integration with other technologies.
+- Bootstrap - Boostrap was used to create a consistent visual stype and also to keep my CSS code short and tidy.

 - The deployed version of the full site built is [HERE](https://hey-look-listen-8c4ae7f879be.herokuapp.com/).